jonhjelm/docs-and-training/README.md

-# Service and workflow development for the CloudFlow platform stack in CloudiFacturing
+# Service and workflow development for the SemWES platform stack in CloudiFacturing
-Welcome to the CloudFlow/CloudiFacturing service-development resources!
+Welcome to the SemWES/CloudiFacturing service-development resources!

-This repository is meant to be a center for documentation relevant for everyone who develops services and workflows on the CloudFlow platform stack in the CloudiFacturing project.
+This repository is meant to be a center for documentation relevant for everyone who develops services and workflows on the SemWES platform stack in the CloudiFacturing project.
 Here, you will find everything from high-level descriptions of the concepts behind the platform to step-by-step tutorials for advanced topics in service development.